defnotTROY/GCevents/backend_python/README.md

-# EventEase Python Backend
+# GCevents Python Backend

-A modern, AI-powered backend API for EventEase built with FastAPI and Python.
+A modern, AI-powered backend API for GCevents built with FastAPI and Python.

 ## 🚀 Features